-3.09 Regional and Committee Reports.
-The Councilmember representative or chair of each respective regional or other committee, or the Councilmember acting for him/her in his/her place, shall submit or make all reports to the Council related to new or significant items or when so requested by the presiding officer or any member of the Council.
-Such reports should generally be limited to no more than three (3) minutes each.

-3.10 Duties of the Presiding Officer.
-It shall be the duty of the presiding officer of the Council to:

-- 1. Call the meeting to order. - 2.
+- 3.09 Regional and Committee Reports.
+The Councilmember representative or chair of each respective regional or other committee, or the Councilmember acting for him/her in his/her place, shall submit or make all reports to the Council related to new or significant items or when so requested by the presiding officer or any member of the Council. - 3.10 Duties of the Presiding Officer.
+It shall be the duty of the presiding officer of the Council to: - 1.
+Call the meeting to order. - 2.
 Keep the meeting to its order of business. - 3.
 Announce the agenda item and determine if the Council wishes to receive a staff report. - 4.
-If, after presentation of the report or based upon the written report, action is desired, recognize a Councilmember to make a motion to propose appropriate action.
+If, after presentation of the report or based upon the written report, action is desired, recognize Councilmember to make a motion to propose appropriate action.
 Require a second to each motion, for those motions which must be seconded. - 5.
 Handle discussion in an orderly way: - a.
 Give every Councilmember who wishes an opportunity to speak. - b.
 Permit audience participation at appropriate times. - c.
 Keep all speakers to the rules and to the question. - d.
 Give pro and con speakers equal opportunity to speak. - e.
 Repeat motions, put motions to a vote and announce the outcome. - f.
 Suggest but not make motions for adjournment. - g.
 Appoint committees when authorized to do so. - 6.
 Maintain order and decorum. - 7.
-Provide direction to remove an individual or individuals from a Council meeting based on speech or conduct that has actually disrupted, disturbed, or impeded the orderly conduct of the meeting.
+Provide direction to remove an individual or individuals from a Council meeting based on speech or conduct that has actually disrupted, disturbed or impeded the orderly conduct of the meeting.
 If a disruption has rendered the orderly conduct of a meeting unfeasible and order cannot be restored through a recess or by the removal of the individual or individuals who interrupted the meeting, the Presiding Officer, upon a majority vote of the Councilmembers present, may order the meeting room cleared and continue the session or may adjourn the meeting and reconvene in another location in accordance with the provisions of Chapter 42.30 RCW, the Open Public Meetings Act.
 This subsection will be followed and enforced on a content-neutral basis. - 3.11 Rules for Councilmember Conduct. - 1.
-No Councilmember shall speak more than twice on the same subject without permission of the presiding officer. - 2.
-No person, not a member of the Council, shall be allowed to address the Council while it is in session without the permission of the presiding officer.
+No member shall speak more than twice on the same subject without permission of the presiding officer. - 2.
+No person, not a member of the Council, shall be allowed to address the Council while it is in session without the permission of the presiding officer. - 3.
+All questions on order shall be decided by the presiding officer of the Council with the right of appeal to the Council of any member.